john-azzaro/Study-Mongoose/README.md

 schema with unique values in the standard properties.
 Think of schemas in terms of the difference between "Classes" and "objects".
 A Class would be a human.
 An object would be a person named "Joe".

 To create a schema, you first need to create a "blueprint" of your document.
 This define the shape of the document you wish to create.

-For example, suppose we were creating a schema for books.
+> In the following example, we'll create schema for a book with associated properties (i.e. name, author, etc.).

 </dd>
 </dl>